Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 The British researchers used a low concentration of polysorbate 80 in their experiment.
 The concentration was equivalent to the amount that might be left in the intestine after digestion in an average person's gut.
 The actual concentration of the chemical in an individual's gut may be different, however.
 In addition, the test was done on isolated cells instead of on cells inside the body.
 Still, the results of the experiment are very interesting.

 The human body contains about ten times more bacterial cells than human cells.
 Bacterial cells are smaller than human ones and tend to gather on the skin and in cavities in the body.
 Most are found in the large intestine, but some inhabit the small intestine instead or as well.
 Research suggests that our gut bacteria may have a profound effect on our lives.

 About a hundred trillion individual microbes are thought to live in our gut.
-The microbes in our intestine are mainly bacteria, but there are fungi present as well.
+The microbes in our intestine are mainly bacteria, but some fungi and yeasts (a type of fungus) are present as well.
 Some of the bacteria produce chemicals that we need, such as vitamins.
 Other help us to digest food.
 Some appear to boost our immunity or help to control our weight.
 Others destroy dangerous bacteria that can cause disease.
 Researchers are discovering that gut bacteria may influence our bodies in additional ways.
 Any factor that affects the population of "good" bacteria adversely could also affect our health.

 Gut Bacteria, Inflammation, and Metabolic Syndrome

 Research at Georgia State University in the United States adds support to the idea that polysorbate 80 is bad for gut health.
 The researchers studied the effect of two common emulsifiers on gut bacteria and health in mice.
 These emulsifiers were polysorbate 80 and carboxymethylcellulose.
 The scientists gave the mice emulsifiers in an amount equivalent to that in an average human diet.